-NYTimes Accuses Trump Of Making Hundreds Of Millions From Tax Dodges And "Outright Fraud": 11 Key Takeaways
+White House Responds To "Misleading" NYTimes' Trump Tax Fraud Story

-Update: According to CNBC, the New York taxation department is reviewing allegations of fraud.
+Update 1: According to CNBC, the New York taxation department is reviewing allegations of fraud.

 The New York State Tax officials are investigating allegations detailed in an exhaustive New York Times investigation into Donald Trump and his family's business dealings, CNBC has learned.